pineapples5972/mydotfiles/README.md

 #MY DWM ARTIX RICE
-These dotfiles are just seperate files that I included for my need full version can be found in this [repo](https://github.com/void00r/voidrice)
+## Based on LARBS.xyz

-Programs used here are:
+These are dotfiles that I changed/modified/added to get best of larbs.

 Music Player: Moc (Music On Console)
 visualizer: cava